verrazzano/console/README.md

 - [Oracle JET CLI](https://github.com/oracle/ojet-cli) 9.1.x+

-  Console is developed using [Oracle JET](https://www.oracle.com/webfolder/technetwork/jet/index.html) framework and Oracle JET CLI is required to execute Oracle JET tooling commands.
+  The Verrazzano Console is developed using [Oracle JET](https://www.oracle.com/webfolder/technetwork/jet/index.html) framework.
+The Oracle JET command-line interface (`ojet-cli`) is required to execute Oracle JET Tooling commands.
-  `npm` can be used to install the CLI.
-Read more about the installation options [here](https://docs.oracle.com/en/middleware/developer-tools/jet/tutorials/jetin/index.html).
+  Use `npm` to install the CLI.
+Read more about the Oracle JET Tooling [here](https://docs.oracle.com/en/middleware/developer-tools/jet/9.1/develop/choose-development-environment-oracle-jet.html#GUID-6AEB5A00-22D8-4BC1-AAB3-4134F906C1C0).

   ```bash
     npm install -g @oracle/ojet-cli
   ```

-- Access to Verrazzano API and Keycloak server url
+- Access to Verrazzano API and Keycloak server URL

-  The Verrazzano Console requires url of the Keycloak server (for authentication) and the API url of the Verrazzano environment (for fetching environment and applications' data).
-The api url generally will be `https://api.v8o-env.v8o-domain.com` and Keycloak server url will be `https://Keycloak.v8o-env.v8o-domain.com` where `v8o-env` will be the name of the Verrazzano environment, in case of OCI DNS or `default` in case of `xip.io` DNS and `v8o-domain.com` will be the DNS Zone domain.
-For installing and accessing Verrazzano - see the [installation instructions](https://github.com/verrazzano/verrazzano/blob/master/install/README.md).
+  The Verrazzano Console requires the URL of the Keycloak server (for authentication) and the Verrazzano API Server URL (for fetching environment and applications' data).
+The Verrazzano API Server URL generally will be `https://api.v8o-env.v8o-domain.com` and Keycloak server URL will be `https://keycloak.v8o-env.v8o-domain.com`.
+When OCI DNS is used as DNS provider, `v8o-env` will be the name of the Verrazzano environment and `v8o-domain.com` will be the domain.
+When `xip.io` is used as the DNS Service, `v8o-env` will be replaced by `default` and `v8o-domain.com` will be the IP Address of OCI Load Balancer.
+  For more details on installing and accessing Verrazzano, see the [installation instructions](https://github.com/verrazzano/verrazzano/blob/master/install/README.md).

 ### Setup

+Setup the git repository and install node dependencies:

 ```bash
   git clone https://github.com/verrazzano/console.git